 IT attacks can be roughly divided into two categories: Data theft and data destruction.
 The former aim to steal data or assets from the company.
 For these cyber attacks, hackers use spy software or social engineering methods such as "CEO fraud."
 They use these to try to trigger financial transactions or steal company secrets.
 Key enterprises are often the target of invasive APT (Advanced Persistent Threat) attacks that penetrate deep into IT structure.

 Attackers from the second category are not interested in corporate data.
 They want to cause damage or extort money.
-With ransomware, they threaten to encrypt data if the victim is not willing to respond to ransom demands.
+With ransomware, they threaten to encrypt data if the victim is not willing to respond to the cyber extortion and pay a ransom.
 Even a disgruntled employee becomes a threat with a logic bomb that deletes all accessible data at a set time.

-Cyber Crisis Staff Drills Prepare for Cyber Attacks
+Cyber Crisis Staff Drills Prepare for Cyber Attack

 The RiskWorkers team holds company-wide cyber crisis staff exercises in which we expose a company's IT crisis staff to simulated attacks.
 The realistic simulations provide insight into how effectively employees from the IT crisis staff handle cyber attacks in an emergency.
 In addition to the personnel, the established processes for defending against attacks are put to the test.
 Are they up to date?
 Are there opportunities for improvement?
 Are they scalable enough for the company to grow?
 In short, we give the IT crisis team the opportunity to rehearse the emergency without putting company assets at risk.